amadormf/cluster-remote-control/README.md

 # cluster-api
-Api for manage a cluster of node
+Remote control API for manage a cluster of node

 #API